ortsed/eia-fuel-costs/README.md

 While the default model returned a respectable score for accuracy, there was plenty of room for improvement.
 Here are a few alternatives that were attempted:

 	- SMOTE and ADASYN for class imbalance.
 Both transformations caused the model to decline in accuracy, possibly because the data wasn't imbalanced enough.

 	- Other models.
 Random Forest, Keras/TensorFlow, GradientBoosting, and LogisitcRegression were tried as comparison models to confirm that DecisionTree was not severely lacking in potential accuracy, but none of these returned substantially improved results.

 	- Some time-series analysis was done to identify if ARIMA would help, but no time-based correlations were identified.

 	- Stratifying independent variable.
 Little affect on results.

 	- Feature removal: removing features whose importance by the default model was equal to zero.
 This did not largely affect results.

-  - Adjustment for quantity, total spent.
-Preliminary analysis of the data showed some fuel purchases involved large price spikes on small amounts of purchased fuel.
-Potentially, when the quantity purchased is small, other costs like transportation may affect the fuel cost ratio.
-For example, a utility that buys one gallon of natural gas will still need to pay for the transportation costs of that fuel, which might be a thousand dollars.
-So the data would list the fuel cost as $1,000/gallon, and would be classified as a price spike in the model.
-I attempted to account for this by defining columns like adjusted fuel cost, that subtract a fixed amount from the total money spent on fuel, but without having a better understanding about what additional costs like transportation might be, the estimates were arbitrary and did not seem to improve the model.
+## Sample Weighting on Quantity

+Since the quantity of fuel purchased determines the scale of the effect of the purchase, it makes sense to weight the sampling by that.
+Especially since the cost function is being weighted by quantity.

+Adding the sample weighting did seem to improve the result for certain k-folds tests, but it seem to add more inconsistency to the model.
+So it was removed, with the possibility of adding it back in if given additional time and testing.

 ## Hyperparameter Tuning